Absence of emergent supersymmetry at superconducting quantum critical points in Dirac and Weyl semimetals: RESULTS

-According to Eq.~(\ref{Eqaction}), the free fermion propagator is $G_0(k) = 1/\slashed{k}$.
-The vertex correction presented in Fig.~\ref{Figb2nDW1} is defined as

 where the space-time dimension $D = d+1$ and we have used the fact that $q_{4} = -q_1 - q_2 - q_3$.
 The vertex function depends on three independent external momenta, namely $q_1$, $q_2$, and $q_3$.
 It is difficult to get an analytic expression.
 Fortunately, the possible singularity comes mainly from very small external momenta \cite{Chubukov03, Chubukov04}.
-Keeping this in mind, we assume that $q_1 = q_2 = q_3 = q$, and then compute $\lambda_4(q,q,q)$.
-Carrying out analytical calculations, details given in the Supplementary Material, we find
+This fact allows us to assume that $q_1 = q_2 = q_3 = q$.
+Carrying out analytical calculations, we obtain

 in $D=2+1$ with a positive constant prefactor and $|q| = \sqrt{q_0^2+\mathbf{q}^2}$, and